QuasiMaina/SetApp/README.md

 Database

-Make sure PostgreSQL is running and update your settings.py with DB credentials.
+Ensure PostgreSQL is running

+Update settings.py with your database credentials

 Run migrations: